DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

 .. function:: ClearRecords()
     This can be used to remove all created records.
 This means the same record names can be re-used for different record types.
+This cannot be used once the record database has been loaded, and is only designed to be used to help with testing.

 Finally, the following function is used to load record definitions before starting the IOC.